SeqGamer/SequenceGameStates/ReadMe.md

 Sequence is implemented as a Windows app that can be installed from [**https://github.com/SeqGamer/SequenceGameStates**](https://github.com/SeqGamer/SequenceGameStates).

 From this page click on ‘Code’ and then ‘Download ZIP’.
-When the Zip file is downloaded, double click on it to unzip it, copy and save the **SequenceGameStates-main** folder to a convenient location on your computer.
+When the Zip file is downloaded, double click on it to unzip it, copy and save the **SequenceGameStates-main** folder to a convenient location on your computer. **Rename the folder to SequenceGameStates**.
 You should then be able to play the game by double-clicking on the SequencePlay.exe file in that folder.

 If a prompt appears saying ‘Windows protected your PC’, click on ‘More info’, then click on ‘Run anyway’, and the Sequence app should start.

-If an app update is available on the GitHub web site, repeat the above installation method and replace the SequenceGameStates-main folder.
+If an app update is available on the GitHub web site, repeat the above installation method.

 # Play Modes